MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 [world-happiness-reports]: https://worldhappiness.report/
 [google-scholar]: https://scholar.google.com/

-[^fn-world-happiness-reports]: The 2012 World happiness report is the first of many reports.
+[^fn-world-happiness-reports]: The 2012 World Happiness Report is the first of many reports.
 You can find them all at [worldhappiness.report][world-happiness-reports].
 I have browsed through the later reports but most of them seem to target more specific questions so I have decided to use the information from the 2012 report.
 I did find another interesting section in the [2017 report][world-happiness-report-2017] called [The Key Determinants of Happiness And Misery][world-happiness-report-2017-key-determinants].
 A quote from the conclusion suggests that income does matter for happiness but a lot of other factors may be more important: _"Even so, household income per head explains under 2% of the variance of happiness in any country.
 Moreover it is largely relative income that matters, so as countries have become richer, many have failed to experience any increase in their average happiness._

 [^fn-my-research-methods]: Yes.
 This is largely how I do "research".
 Enter something into [Google Scholar][google-scholar] or just regular old Google and see what pops up.
-Keep that I mind when you read what I write.
+Keep that I mind as you read the rest of my post.

 ### The Math Checks Out